drashlabs/drash-gigs/README.md

 1. For the developers, they can gain valuable experience by contributing to open source projects (like this one), making them "job-ready".
 1. For the general community, a central, customized, experience, would open up a world of opportunities, not limited to what they are currently engaged in.

+## The MVP (Minimum Viable Product)

+1. Authentication - users can create accounts and login
+1. Profile - users can customize their profile e.g. add interests, experience etc.
+1. Posting opportunities - registered users can post their opportunites (gigs, jobs and internships + any relevant information related to the core purpose)
+1. Notifications - users can receive notifications regarding available opportunites e.g. via email/SMS

 ## Let's get technical

 Check out a few guides on how to contribute to open source (like this project):